v8/v8.dev/src/features/simd.md

 ### Building C / C++ to target SIMD

 WebAssembly’s SIMD support depends on using a recent build of clang with the WebAssembly LLVM backend enabled.
 Emscripten has support for the WebAssembly SIMD proposal as well.
-Install, and activate the latest-upstream distribution of emscripten using [emsdk](https://emscripten.org/docs/getting_started/downloads.html) to use the bleeding edge SIMD features.
+Install and activate the latest-upstream distribution of emscripten using [emsdk](https://emscripten.org/docs/getting_started/downloads.html) to use the bleeding edge SIMD features.

 ```
 ./emsdk install latest-upstream